upenderg/webservice/README.md

 ## Introduction

-REST APIs to retrieve all products
-    Pagination
-    Product by name
-REST APIs to retrieve all Orders
-    Pagination
+Simple web service provides a way to create a product and place an order using the REST APIS.
+At the moment its not protected by any security mechanism.

+Here are the REST APIS:

+### Products API
+ - Basic CRUD Operations
+### Orders API
-    Orders by name
+ - Get Orders by days
+ - Create an Order

 ## How to deploy?

 1. Make sure that you have Docker installed on your local machine
-2. Once you checkout the project do a mvn clean install
-3. If you want to run Integration tests you need to install mongodb locally on ubuntu(https://hevodata.com/blog/install-mongodb-on-ubuntu/).
+2. If you want to run Integration tests you need to install mongodb locally on ubuntu(https://hevodata.com/blog/install-mongodb-on-ubuntu/).
+3. Else if you want to simple run the application on your local machine please follow these steps

 ```
 mvn clean install -DskipTests